big-image

 • Self-fruitful.

-• Drought tolerant and cold hardy
+• Considered drought tolerant and cold hardy

-• Requires 100 chill hours
+• The fruit requires 100 chill hours

-• Zones 7-10
+• Ideal for zones 7-10

 • SAVE ON SHIPPING: We can now ship potted fruit trees in MULTIPACK BOXES.
 Order as a 3-pack or 6-pack to save on the cost of shipping!
 This includes ALL PRIMO and ENTRY sized citrus, olive, fig and avocado trees as well as grape and passion vines.